Coverage Explained

 7. Bundle multiple lines through one carrier or group.
 Combining GL, workers’ comp, commercial auto, and inland marine through a single carrier or carrier group typically saves 19–27% versus buying each policy separately.
 Independent agents who shop multiple specialty markets can structure bundles strategically.

 8. Work with a specialty independent agent.
 A generalist agent placing one tree service policy a year doesn’t have carrier relationships, underwriting knowledge, or market access to optimize your program.
-A specialty agent shops your account across the carriers actively writing tree care — including specialty markets like Amerisafe, West Bend, and others that specifically write class code 0106 operations — and negotiates on underwriting details that generalists don’t know to raise.
+A specialty agent shops your account across the carriers actively writing tree care — including the specialty markets that write class code 0106 operations — and negotiates on underwriting details that generalists don’t know to raise.

 9. Review your classification annually.
 Misclassification runs in both directions.
 Operations rated as landscapers (0042) when they perform tree removal face audit back-charges.
 Operations over-classified for aerial work they don’t perform overpay.
 Annual review with your agent catches both.